-Sweet tasting, crystalline food, which is obtained from various plants such as sugar cane or sugar beet.
-Depending on the number of carbon atoms in a sugar molecule, there are the terms pentoses (5 atoms = chemical formula beginning with C5) and hexoses (6 atoms = C6).
-In the metabolism of the human body, the sugars are oxidized, which releases energy when heat is released, which in turn causes motor functions.
-Most plants produce sugar by photosynthesis in the form of sucrose and store it in the cells.
+Crystalline, sweet-tasting foodstuff obtained from various plants.
+The main sources are sugar cane, which accounts for around 80% of global production (grown in the tropics and subtropics), sugar beet (grown in temperate zones, for example in Central Europe) and genetically modified sugar beet.
+Depending on the number of carbon atoms in a sugar molecule, there are the designations pentoses (5 atoms = chemical formula starting with C5) and hexoses (6 atoms = starting with C6).
+In the metabolism of the human body, the sugars are oxidised, releasing energy with the release of heat, which causes motor activity.
+Most plants produce sugar through photosynthesis in the form of sucrose and store it in the cells.
 Some is converted into starch and stored in the stem and roots.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten